isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 ### (e) On-Arrival COVID-19 PCR Test at the Airport and Self-Isolation

 <p style="font-size:20px; color:red;line-height:1.5;"><i>Note: Children aged 2 and below in this calendar year are not required to undergo an on-arrival COVID-19 PCR test.
 Fully vaccinated recovered travellers entering Singapore after 23 Jan 2022, 2359hrs may qualify for exemption from the on-arrival COVID-19 PCR test.
-Please refer to this page for more information.</i></p>
+Please refer to <a href="/vaccinated-recovered" target="_blank">this page</a> for more information.</i></p>

 #### 1. Where is the on-arrival COVID-19 PCR test conducted?